It doesn’t matter what the crop is, harvest is one of the milestones of any farmer’s growing year.

 Alpaca fleece is removed from the body in sections and bagged, weighed and recorded.
 The fleece is of different quality around the body with the “blanket” or “saddle” being the prime.
 From there it’s the butt, neck, bib/belly/legs.
 Sometimes you will hear this referred to as firsts, seconds, and thirds.
 The general method of sorting the fibre is the same, but each farm has their own variations.

-Next up - Fibre Sorting or “Holy moly!
-I need to figure out what I am going to do with all this!”
+Next up - Fibre Sorting or “Holy Moly!
+What are we going to do with all this!”